practicalli/clojure/alternative-tools/clojure-tools/set-namespace-on-repl.startup.md

 foo.bar=>
 ```

-Using the `-R` flag to pull in the rebel dependecies without running the main namespace.
+Using the `-R` flag to pull in the rebel dependencies without running the main namespace.
 Then run the expression to set the specific namespace.
 Then set the main namespace for rebel which will run its -main function.

 <!-- ## Changing Namespaces using `dev/user.clj` -->